Mary-muriga/My-phase-2-project/README.md

 # Project name: Simple Shopping Cart
-This project used to display different models of cars where the user can be able view details and add to cart.
+This project used to display different models of cars in  a showroom where the user can be able view details and add new product and delete.

 ## Setup